devopsdelivery/yoda/linux/students/Paulo-Gomes6.md

 7. Extract the files from the tar archive `dbscripts.tar` to the directory `extracted_dbscripts`.

-mkdir extracted_dbscripts && tar -xvf dbscripts.tar -C extracted_dbscripts
+mkdir ~/extracted_dbscripts && tar -xvf dbscripts.tar -C ~/extracted_dbscripts

 8. List all the apt packages installed in your system.